Stephen-Callum/VehiclePhysics/README.md

 ## Traction

-Traction is achieved through the increase in the linear damping of the mesh of the vehicle.
+Traction is achieved through the increase in the linear and angular damping of the mesh of the vehicle.